rust-lang/book/src/ch04-02-references-and-borrowing.md

 mutate whenever you’d like.
 The benefit of having this restriction is that Rust can prevent data races at compile time.
-A *data race* is a particular type of race condition where two or more pointers access the same data at the same time, at least one of the pointers is being used to write to the data, and there’s no mechanism being used to synchronize access to the data.
+A *data race* is a particular type of race condition where two or more pointers access the same data at the same time.
+At least one of the pointers is being used to write to the data, and there’s no mechanism being used to synchronize access to the data.
 Data races cause undefined behavior and can be difficult to diagnose and fix when trying to track them down at runtime; Rust prevents this problem from happening since